-Cellophane is a paper product made from the wood/pulp of cottonwood trees and has been manufactured since the mid-1930s.
+Cellophane is a paper product made from the wood pulp of cottonwood trees and has been manufactured since the mid-1930s.

-Cellophane has excellent water vapor, gas, and fragrance barriers.
-It is also 100% FDA approved, contains a high gloss transparency, is oil and grease resistant, and is anti-static.
-Unlike, Polypropylene bags that do not contain a natural dead-fold, cellophane has excellent dead-fold characteristics and is much easier to wrap and manipulate and will not revert back to its natural design and structure.
+Cellophane has excellent water vapor, gas and fragrance barriers.
+It is 100% FDA approved, contains a high gloss transparency, is oil and grease resistant, and is anti-static.
+Cellophane has excellent dead-fold characteristics, is much easier to wrap and manipulate, and will not revert back to its natural design and structure.